-Frequency with which climate- Governance mechanisms into which climate- Scope of board- level oversight Please explain a related issues are integrated Š scheduled agenda item Scheduled - all meetings Reviewing and guiding strategy strategy strategy strategy strategy per guiding major plans of action Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding annual budgets Reviewing and guiding performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues <not Applicabl e></not Our Board of Directors receives at least regular quarterly updates from our Sustainability Committee, which is led by our Chief Development and Operating Officer (COO) and Chief Legal Officer, Sustainability and climate updates are a regular standing agenda for the quarterly Board and its Nominating and Corporate Goernance Committee meetings.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Our Board of Directors and its Nominating and Corporate Governance Committee receive at least regular quarterly updates from our ESG Committee, which is led by our Chief Operating Officer (COO) and Chief Legal Officer.
+Sustainability and climate updates are a regular standing agenda for the quarterly Board and Nominating and Corporate Governance Committee meetings.
 During this update, we brief the Board on all climate-related matters, including risks, opportunities, goals and performance, as discussed in further detail in question C1.2a below.
-For example, Healthpeak's Board or Governance Committee regularly review updates on energy efficiency projects and upgrades completed across the portfolio each quarter, as well as related capital expenditures, and return on investment.
-Additionally, the regularly scheduled agenda items presented to the Board include the following governance mechanisms for climate-related matters: (i) reviewing strategy, major action and business plans, risk management policies, and annual budgets, (ii) setting performance of such objectives, of worseeing capital expenditures, acquisitions and dispositions, and (iv) monitoring the implementation and performance of such objectives, of worseeing capital expenditures, acquisitions and dispositions, and (iv) monitoring and oversight of progress against goals and targets for addressing climate-related issues.
-These mechanisms contribute to the Board's overall oversight of climate-related issues because the Items are reviewed quarterly by the Board from a business perspective, and the integration of climate-related issues into our regular governance implementation practices allows for the Board from a business perspective, and the integration of climate-related issues into our regular governance implementation practices allowed for the Board from a business perspective, and the integration of climate-related issues into our regular progress against goals on various climate-related issues are discussed inow the progression of the progression of the progression of the p
+For example, Healthpeak's Board or Governance Committee regularly review updates on energy efficiency projects and upgrades completed across the portfolio each quarter, as well as related capital expenditure and return on investment.
+Additionally, the regularly scheduled agenda items presented to the Board include the following governance mechanisms for climate-related matters: (i) reviewing strategy, major action and business plans, risk management policies, and annual budgets, (ii) setting performance objectives and monitoring the implementation and performance of such objectives, (iii) overseeing capital expenditures, acquisitions and dispositions, and (iv) monitoring and oversight of progress against goals and targets for addressing climate-related issues.
+These mechanisms contribute to the Board's overall oversight of climate-related issues because they are reviewed quarterly by the Board from a business perspective, and integrate into our regular governance implementation practices, which allows for the Board to provide efficient oversight while ensuring our strategy and approach to climate-related matters are aligned with our business strategy.